moby/moby/docs/reference/api/docker_remote_api_v1.23.md

     -   **NetworkMode** - Sets the networking mode for the container.
 Supported standard values are: `bridge`, `host`, `none`, and `container:<name|id>`.
 Any other value is taken as a custom network's name to which this container should connect to.
+    -   **NetworkBandwidth** - An integer value representing the maximum network egress in bytes per second.
     -   **Devices** - A list of devices to add to the container specified as a JSON object in the form
           `{ "PathOnHost": "/dev/deviceName", "PathInContainer": "/dev/deviceName", "CgroupPermissions": "mrw"}`